-Parsnips will see you through from breakfast to dinner and even dessert.
-We’ve picked our favourite recipes to show you how to make the most of this versatile root.
+Parsnips will see you through from breakfast to dinner, and can even make a special dessert.
+We’ve chosen our favourite recipes to show you how to make the most of this versatile root.

 Sweet in flavour and robust in feel, parsnips are often the first side dish to be scoffed.
-However, they stretch much further than being simply roasted in chunks.
-Like their relative carrots, they can be used in sweet dishes and brunch recipes, plus they deserve to take centre stage as the star component of a main course.
-We’ve picked our ten favourite ways with this resourceful root veg.
+However, they can be used for much more than simply a roasted side.
+Like their relative carrots, they can be used in sweet dishes and brunch recipes, and deserve to take centre stage as the star component of a main course.
+Here, we’ve picked our 10 favourite ways to cook with this versatile root veg.

 Savour the nutrients and don’t bother peeling young, small parsnips.
-Just gently scrub them to remove any dirt and serve them whole.
+Gently scrub them to remove any dirt and serve whole.

 When dealing with older parsnips, peel very thinly to avoid waste.
 Make a judgement call on whether the central core is too fibrous and tough to be cooked.

-Uncooked parsnips keep in the fridge for around a week.
+Uncooked parsnips keep in the fridge for around one week.